-Nidhi is an ex-banker who pivoted from a 10 year banking career to her passion for reading and luring others to read (admittedly, at times forcibly).
-Nidhi is from Lucknow and we challenge you to have any conversation with her where she doesnt bring it up.
-She went to Lady Shri Ram College , Delhi University to pick up an Honours in Mathematics and a feminist flair on the side.
-An MBA from IIM Lucknow took her to a decade long career in the financial sector, finally quitting as VP, HSBC as she suffers from a (misplaced) sense of satisfaction and a drive to do something meaningful with her time.
-Outside of Bookosmia, she spends much of her time complaining there is not enough time, overindulging her two beautiful daughters, organizing dastangoi/ghazals at her place and asking (unsuspecting) people to gift her all kinds of books-from Faiz to Kahneman to Tina Fey.
-You can write to her at email@example.com Nidhi's first children's book "I Wish I Were", retelling of an old Indian folklore in partnership with Parvati Pillai, ex design Head of Chumbak received much global acclaim and is available on Kindle.
+Nidhi is Founder & CEO of Bookosmia (smell of books)-a global movement for kids to be heard!
+Started in 2017, Bookosmia has thrived as a unique platform for 'kids, by kids' publishing over 1500 kids from 115 locations worldwide.
+An ex-banker who pivoted from a 10 year banking career to her passion for reading and luring others to read (admittedly, at times forcibly), Nidhi is from Lucknow and we challenge you to have any conversation with her where she doesnt bring it up.
+She went to Lady Shri Ram College, Delhi University to pick up an Honours in Mathematics and a feminist flair on the side.
+An MBA from IIM Lucknow took her to a decade-long career in the financial sector, finally quitting as VP, HSBC as she suffers from a (misplaced) sense of satisfaction and a drive to do something meaningful with her time.
+Nidhi works closely with IIT Faculty and GLabs Innovation on developing fun science content for kids - from books to Augmented Reality Apps.
+She has been on the the board of the international journal Borderless.
+Outside of Bookosmia, Nidhi spends much of her time complaining there is not enough time, overindulging her two beautiful daughters, organizing dastangoi/ghazals at her place and asking (unsuspecting) people to gift her all kinds of books-from Faiz to Kahneman to Tina Fey.
+You can write to her at email@example.com or visit www.bookosmia.com to know more.

 Archana claims she has had her nose inside a book since she was five.
 She started her career as a business journalist with Business Standard newspaper and quit as Principal Correspondent of the Bangalore bureau to focus on motherhood.
 In between bottles and nappy changes, she has written articles and stories that have been published in the Woman’s Era, Deccan Herald, Bonobology, Chicken Soup for the Indian Soul series and Luxury Escapes Magazine.
 As a corporate blogger, speech and column writer, she has worked with clients like Bank Bazaar (Singapore), HomeAway, My Dream Holiday and PartyOne.
 When she is not chewing on her pencil, she writes about things that matter to her most -people and sport.
 In 2017, her Facebook post on cricket went viral, getting her featured in mainstream newspapers across India and Pakistan including The Indian Express, The Nation and The Tribune from Pakistan.
 She loves interacting with budding writers and has conducted journalism workshops in colleges.
 She is also a closet fiction writer and won the Commonwealth Short Story contest’s ‘Highly Commended Story’ award in 2009.
 Archana has studied "Scripting for Sitcom" at UCLA ext under Kevin Kelton and is always under pressure from the rest of the team to write the finest kids show in India.